-A student majoring or double majoring in Computer Science, Computer Information Systems Analyst, or Computer Network and Security Analyst may not use a minor in Computer Science (CSC) or Computer Information Systems (CIS) for their minor required by the University core requirements.
-While completion of a CSC or CIS minor will appear on the student's transcript if declared, the student will need to complete a minor other than CSC or CIS to meet the minor requirement of the core.
+A student majoring or double majoring in Computer Science, Software Engineering, Computer Information Systems Analyst, or Computer Network and Security Analyst may not use a minor in Computer Science, Computer Information Systems, Computer Programming, Network Administration, Web Programming, or Software Engineering for their minor required by the University core requirements.
+While completion of one of these minors will appear on the student's transcript if declared, the student will need to complete a minor other than these to meet the minor requirement of the core.